 The X-Men films hit their peak with the first two entries, Bryan Singer’s X-Men and X2 but tanked after Brett Ratner inherited the reins with the misguided The Last Stand.
 (Days of the Future Past supposedly follows directly on from The Last Stand but Singer snubs it so badly he doesn’t even concern himself with continuity to the end of that film that had Patrick Stewart’s Professor Xavier killed off, a point that has been entirely forgotten here).
 The problem the X-Men films have is a habit of propelling their actors into A-list names thus pricing them out of appearing as part of an ensemble – the films so far have featured the likes of Hugh Jackman, Halle Berry, Jennifer Lawrence, Anna Paquin, Ellen Page and Taylor Kitsch, who were either unknown at the time or their stars rapidly ascended after the films came out.
 Thus all of the films subsequent to The Last Stand have tried to figure a way around the dilemma with X-Men Origins: Wolverine and The Wolverine trying to spin films off around the series’ most popular figure of Hugh Jackman’s Wolverine, while X: First Class took the series back to its origins thus allowing it to be recast with younger faces.
 Days of Future Past features the return of Bryan Singer to the director’s chair and not only most of the classic cast members but also the ensemble from the reboot series, with a time travel plot that cleverly allows the merging the older and younger faces.
 Taking their lead from other Marvel Films, there is a post-credits sequence showing Apocalypse in Ancient Egypt, which is set up for the subsequent X-Men: Apocalypse.

 Days of Future Past seems a smart choice for Bryan Singer.
 In 2000, Singer was a bright rising ingenue who had had the word of mouth hit of The Usual Suspects (1995), dipped slightly with the Stephen King adaptation Apt Pupil (1998) and was still largely an unknown when he took on X-Men as his third film.
 The success of the two X-Men films propelled Singer to a career peak – subject to the sort of stratosphere of fanboy adoration that Christopher Nolan now inhabits.
 Singer then jumped from Marvel to make DC’s Superman Returns (2006) and fell from his throne altogether.
 While I am in a minority in arguing that it is his best film, Superman Returns has a lot of hate for it and is regarded as a failure by most (even though it was the sixth top grossing film of its year).
-Singer’s star failed to recover with the Tom Cruise Nazi film Valkyrie (2008) and the surprisingly lacklustre fantasy film Jack the Giant Slayer (2013).
+Singer’s star failed to recover with the Tom Cruise Nazi film Valkyrie (2008), the surprisingly lacklustre fantasy film Jack the Giant Slayer (2013) and Bohemian Rhapsody (2018), a troubled production that had Singer fired.
 Thus it seems sound commercial sense for Singer to return to the place where he found his greatest acclaim.